seashell86/kitsune/README.md

 ## Configuration

-You can configure Borophyll using command-line flags.
+You can configure Kitsune using command-line flags.
 Below are the available configuration options.

 ### Command-Line Flags